erasels/Aspiration-StS/README.md

 "Enhanced Actuators": Defect only.
 Gain 1 Strength for every 2 orb slots.

 "Mysterious Auxiliary Core": Defect only.
-At the end of your turn, Channel 1 Random orb every 3 turns, beginning with the first.
+At the end of your turn, Channel 2 Random orb every 3 turns.

 "Fetid Barrel": Whenever you exhaust a card, apply 1 poison to all enemies.
 Of note, it's a poison relic but can always spawn, even without poison card in deck.